 So if you are ready to continue, let’s get back at it.

 LinkedIn is primarily there for a single reason.
 To allow people to connect and create opportunities.
 Those opportunities are employment and business.
 Despite recent changes in behaviour to humanise it further with posts of fundraising and life achievements, it still stays true to its original directive.

 Targeting the right companies

-As this article is about business the first thing you need to do is understand what types of companies can use, afford and regularly buy products or services like yours.
-You should have already identified this in your personal profile.
+As this article is about business, you first need to understand what types of companies can use, afford and regularly buy products or services like yours.
+You should have already identified this in your profile.